AdaCore/learn/courses/intro-to-spark/book/04_State_Abstraction.rst

 Nested Packages
 ~~~~~~~~~~~~~~~

-Until now, we have only spoken of hidden variables.
+Until now, we have only seen hidden variables.
 But variables are not
 the only constituents of a package's state.
 If a package ``P`` contains a
 nested package, then the nested package's state is part of ``P``'s state.
 As a consequence, if the nested package is hidden, its state is part of